kirilliliych/Mandelbrot_set/README.md

 ***
 ## Why is the project useful
-The goal is to train to optimize program using intrinsics (also SIMD instructions, SSE) and to see how the performance grows with this usage (FPS counter is drawn at the top left corner of the window).
+The goal is to train to optimize program using [SIMD instructions](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) (also intrinsics, SSE) and to see how the performance grows with this usage (FPS counter is drawn at the top left corner of the window).
 Therefore, two versions of program were written: one without intrinsics and one with them.
 If drawing mode is not chosen then FPS counter is being outputted to the console.

 ***
 ## How to launch